 As a teen, I loved reading historical fiction.
 Novels and stories were my introduction to past eras, from Bible times to the World Wars and every age in between.
 In university, I pursed a history minor and deepened my love of history.
 While I hear many people complain that history is boring, I still find it fascinating.
 I also believe there’s much we can learn from the past.
 As I’ve begun homeschooling my daughters, therefore, I’ve searched for historical resources to help them appreciate and understand history too.

 Here’s a list of our favourite historical books and resources to kickstart your history studies.
-(This post contains affiliate links.)
+(This post contains affiliate links; as an Amazon Associate, I earn from qualifying purchases.)

 G. A. Henty Audiobooks